ansys/ansys-sphinx-theme/doc/source/user-guide/options.rst

 Announcement banners follow this priority order: **Error > Warning > Success > Info**.
 When multiple announcement types are configured, the banner adopts the highest-priority type.
-For instance, if both Error and Warning announcements are available, the landing page banner will be displayed with the Error styling.
+For instance, if both Error and Warning announcements are available, the landing page banner  displays with the Error styling.

 The order of the announcements in the list determines their display order, with the first announcement appearing at the top of the banner.

-For example, for the configuration above, below is how the announcement banner will appear in the documentation:
+For example, for the configuration above, below is how the announcement banner appears in the documentation:

 .. image:: ../_static/announcement_banner.png
     :alt: Announcement banner